Zibri/cloudflare-cors-anywhere/README.md

 # cf-cors-anywhere
-Clodflare CORS porxy in a worker.
+Clodflare CORS proxy in a worker.

 Usage
 https://your_url.workers.dev/?uri